benslack19/benslack19.github.io/_posts/2021-05-09-pymc-linreg_entry02.md

 categories: [data science, statistics]
 ---

 In [a previous post](https://benslack19.github.io/data%20science/statistics/pymc-linreg-entry01/), I wrote about my inital experience using [PyMC3](https://docs.pymc.io/).
 The point was to take a dive deep into some of the package's objects using a linear regression problem using PyMC3.
-Here, I'll go a little bit further and interpre the posterior distribution.
+Here, I'll go a little bit further and interpret the posterior distribution.
 Some of the initial code are replicated from the previous post to save steps.

 ```python